 Assessment MethodsVarious forms of assessment may be used including presentation for peer review, essays, assignments, musical performances, class presentations, folio work and reflective journal/blogs.

 MaterialsAll required materials are outlined in the Subject Outlines provided upon commencement.

-Entrance RequirementsSuccessful completion of Year 12 VCE or equivalent with a study score of at least 25 in any English (or equivalent), or satisfactory completion of a VET Advanced Diploma of Music Business or Sound Production.
-Students will be required to attend an interview and present a folio of musical work.
-Graduates will be equipped to advance into post graduate study at other tertiary institutions.
+Entrance RequirementsSuccessful completion of Year 12 VCE or equivalent with a study score of at least 20 in any English subject, or satisfactory completion of a VET Advanced Diploma of Music, Music Business or Sound Production.
+We also accept applications from people with experience in original music composition, songwriting and/or music production.

 Pathways to further studyOnce you succesfully complete the Associate Degree of Songwriting and Music Production, you can advance to the Bachelor of Songwriting and Music Production

 - sound artist

 - performance artist

 - arts administrator

 - live touring manager

 - record label manager